See You on the Other Side (Korn album): Critical reception

-See You on the Other Side had a Metacritic average score of 64 out of 100 points, indicating "generally favorable reviews".
 The involvement of producer The Matrix, whose background was primarily in pop music, had varied reception.
 For The New York Times, Jon Pareles praised The Matrix for "[adding] depth and dynamics rather than blatant hooks".
 Grading the album with a B-plus, Michael Endelman of Entertainment Weekly called the album "sonically stunning" and noted the wide range of styles in "sweeping goth anthems and trippy electronica".
 Erin Fox of metal website The Gauntlet rated the album five out of five points, describing it as "perhaps the definitive representation of artistic expression" by Korn.

 However, the production and lyrics were received negatively by others.
 For Blabbermouth.net, Don Kaye rated the album six out of 10 points and found "a curiously distant, mechanical sound" resulting from the production, for instance the "heavily multi-tracked" vocals of Jonathan Davis.
 Kaye also panned the songwriting: "...between self-pity and adolescent sex talk."
-However, Johnny Loftus of Allmusic was more complimentary of the song subject matter, as an "acknowledgement that their life isn't all that bad, and it's time to party", while conceding that the album sounded "a little too processed at times" in a three-and-a-half stars out of five review.
+However, Johnny Loftus of AllMusic was more complimentary of the song subject matter, as an "acknowledgement that their life isn't all that bad, and it's time to party", while conceding that the album sounded "a little too processed at times" in a three-and-a-half stars out of five review.

 Rating the album three out of five stars, Virgin Media called "Twisted Transistor" the strongest track while criticizing the production of "Hypocrites" and "For No One" as having "layer-upon-layer of distortion and effects rather than stripped down to its raw elements."
 Niall O'Keeffe of Yahoo!
 Music was especially harsh, regarding Korn's style as outdated: "The nu-metal scene for which they were standard-bearers is ancient history, even in its heartlands."
 O'Keeffe also objected to sexual lyrics in "10 or a 2-Way" as written in the "crassest, most misogynistic way imaginable."

 The album was ranked second in Ultimate Guitar's Top 10 albums of 2005 poll.
 In 2022, Revolver ranked the album the tenth best of Korn's 14 albums.